 Recently phishing authors targeted Airbnb as the company announced to its users the changes in their policies which will take effect on 25th of May this year.

 What the phishing authors did was to craft emails that are similar to a legitimate Airbnb email blast and then send their own version of email blast to EU based email addresses that are possibly signed up on Airbnb.
-The source of the potential victims email address could have come somewhere from a leaked database which was exposed online in the dark web.
+The source of the potential victims email address could have come from a leaked database exposed online in the dark web.

 Phishing activities are becoming more difficult to identify, because the people behind it are learning new ways to improve their techniques in order to trick more people.
 They are getting more sophisticated on par with how technology and anti-phishing methods.
 Therefore the phishing intelligence must also keep up and find ways to improve awareness of the common users and techniques to track down and eliminate sources.

 Here are tips to avoid getting caught in the net of a phishing attempt:

 - Whenever reading emails or any online material, as much as possible do not click on an in-built link.

 - Always open websites using your browser by typing in the official website URL.

 It is highly likely that other companies will be targeted in the same manner as Airbnb.